wuxr123/Resume/content/publication/methodology-of-0-625°×0-4712°raster-dataset-development-of-temperature-at-the-top-of-permafrost-and-active-layer-thickness-in-the-northern-hemisphere-2015-2100/index.md

 ---
-title: Methodology of 0.625°×0.4712°Raster Dataset Development of Temperature at the Top of Permafrost and Active Layer Thickness in the Northern Hemisphere (2015-2100)
+title: Methodology of 0.625°×0.4712° raster dataset development of temperature at the top of permafrost and active layer thickness in the Northern Hemisphere (2015-2100)
 publication_types:
   - "2"